So I received an unmarked piece of mail the other day, and whenever that happens, I know it’s going to contain some kind of nonsense.

 - This is actually pretty common when refinancing your mortgage

-- Often you can pay just prepaid interest at closing
+- Often you can pay prepaid interest for the month upfront at closing

 - Then get a month off from mortgage payments

-In other words, you pay September’s interest with your October mortgage payment, and October’s interest is prepaid at closing with the new loan because it occurs mid-month.
+In other words, you pay March’s interest with your April mortgage payment, and April’s interest is prepaid at closing with the new loan because it occurs mid-month.

 How to Skip Two Mortgage Payments